MarkAlanJones/TwinklyWPF/README.md

 ## About the GUI
 ![GitHub Logo](TwinklyWPF_screenshot.png)

+I wanted to try out WPF in the new .net 5.

+The top portion shows most of the info that can be retrieved from the API.
+It is refreshed every second.

+The bottom portion allows you to interact with the lights
+* Set Mode radio buttons - Off Movie Demo
+* Set brightness slider - note that if the lights are 100% - then brightness is disabled
+* Set On Off time - Current time is set automatically. -1 or a parsable time string are valid.
+Display shifts to 24hr clock when set. (this field implements WPF validation)
+* Set Single colour - When the slider stops a single RT frame is set - setting all lights to the same colour.
+After a few seconds the current mode is returned to.

 ## What is missing

 * Support for multiple sets of lights
 * updating Firmware (if you can write your own firmware, I am sure you can deploy it too)
 * Create your own movies
 * Change MQTT settings.
 Generation I connected without authentication.
 MQTT is currently secured, possibly by certificate.
+* Network status and Scanning for endpoints is not currently implemented in the library